 Backpacking forces you to become an expert packer because you will spend your entire trip packing and unpacking – soon you’ll know every item in your bag intimately as there is a ‘fixed spot’ for each item to ensure optimal space, you learn to consider how much you really want to buy a particular souvenir as well.
 I’ll probably do a more comprehensive packing post someday, but here are some tips I picked up.

 I had to mail myself stuff 3 times in total from Japan, Taiwan and Panama, and I had to get an extra duffel bag in Madrid because I had way too many souvenirs and bulky alpaca stuff from my time in South America, but I definitely enjoyed not carrying around too much on the whole.
-Stay tuned for the detailed review of the CabinZero and which one works best for you!
+Here’s the detailed review of the CabinZero if anyone is interested.

 My essential packing learnings: